tariqdaouda/pyGeno/pyGeno/doc/source/quickstart.rst

 Queries
 -------

+Note that the way queries are handled is changing
+    Since pyGeno v1.4 the default method is to use generators

 PyGeno allows for several kinds of queries, here are some snippets::

 	#in this case both queries will yield the same result